-Austria's topographic diversity accounts for a great variety of flora and fauna, including endemic species that are under preservation.
+Austria's topographic diversity accounts for a great variety of flora and fauna, including endemic species that are under protection.

-In recent years, Austria is home again to a small bear population, which can mainly be found in the heavily wooded southern and central mountainous regions.
+In recent years, Austria is home again to a small bear population, which can mainly be found in the heavily wooded southern and central mountain regions.

 The diversity of topographical and climatic conditions accounts for the country's species-rich flora.

 Austria is one of Europe's most heavily wooded countries.

 Characteristic are the deciduous forest (oak, beech) and the mixed forest (beech, fir) and in the higher altitude regions fir, larch and pine.

 Especially diverse and colorful is the Alpine flora: edelweiss, gentian, Alpine carnation, arnica, Alpine rose, heather and much more.

 The northern edge of the Alps is especially dominated by grassland; typical in the Pannonian region are the scrub forest, mixed deciduous forest and the steppe moors.
 East of Lake Neusiedl one finds a unique salt steppe flora.

 Austria's nature parks, which stretch across 3 percent of the country, document the diversity of the landscape with its unique natural landscapes, such as the rain and virgin forests.